We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Visit us in a former convent, right at the "Potsdamer Platz", just minutes away from the pulsing disctricts of Mitte and Kreuzberg....
 More...

 MEININGER Berlin East Side Gallery is located directly opposite the longest surviving part of the Berlin Wall, which today is an open-air gallery.
-The location of the Hostel in the center of the city,...
+The...
 More...

 Our historical building is situated in the center of the coolest district in Berlin – Kreuzberg!
 The Metropol Hostel is great place at a low price for travelers: free brekky, free WIFI, Full of...
 More...